Eleven4AI/SpeechForensics/README.md

-# AVSR-forensics
+# SpeechForensics
-This is a PyTorch implementation of 'What I See is not What I Hear: Audio-Visual Speech Representation Learning for Forgery Detection'.
+This is a PyTorch implementation of 'SpeechForensics: Audio-Visual Speech Representation Learning for Face Forgery Detection'.

 ![Model_Overview](docs/images/method.png)
 ## Setup